elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 > Achieves goals: (2.3)
 > Mitigates errors: (3.1), (3.2)

-1. Introduce the option to perform a dry run migration to allow administrators to locate and fix potential migration failures without taking their existing Kibana node(s) offline.
+1. Introduce a CLI option to perform a dry run migration to allow administrators to locate and fix potential migration failures without taking their existing Kibana node(s) offline.
 2. To have the highest chance of surfacing potential failures such as low disk space, dry run migrations should not be mere simulations.
 A dry run should perform a real migration in a way that doesn’t impact the existing Kibana cluster.
-3. Generate a migration report to make it easy to create a support request from a failed migration dry run.
+3. The CLI should generate a migration report to make it easy to create a support request from a failed migration dry run.
     1. The report would be an NDJSON export of all failed objects.
     2. If support receives such a report, we could modify all the objects to ensure the migration would pass and send this back to the client.